andrew/ultimate-awesome/README.md

 - [awesome-privacy-papers](https://github.com/brighter-ai/awesome-privacy-papers) - Machine/deep learning papers that address the topic of privacy in visual data.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
-- [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
-With up-to-date repository stars⭐ and forks🍴.
 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.
-- [awesome-finance-ai-papers](https://github.com/junhua/awesome-finance-ai-papers) - A collection and review of top CS conference papers in AI for Finance.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.